digitaltrails/vdu_controls/README.md

 ---------------

 * 2.4.0
-  * Added an ability to estimate the solar-illumination for a given geolocation and time.
+  * Added the ability to estimate the solar-illumination for a given geolocation and time.
   * Added semi-automatic brighness adjustment proportional to geolocated solar-illumination.
   * Ambient-light-level slider: when the slider is manually adjusted, it has the side-effect of determining the ratio of indoor-illumination/solar-illumination (the the daylight-factor, DF).